 - Either select a VPN server or location from among the options in the browser extension window and click Connect.
 Or if one is visible in the browser extension window, click the Quick Connect button to let the VPN network find the best server for you and connect you to it.

 The whole concept of Chrome extensions doesn’t apply to Android and iOS devices.
-This means that to use a VPN on your Android or iOS device, your only option for Android or iOS is the relevant VPN client from their respective app stores.
+This means that to use a VPN on your Android or iOS device, your only option for Android or iOS is the relevant VPN app from their respective app stores.
 (See our guide on the best VPNs for Android.)

-What about free Chrome proxies and extensions?
+What about free Chrome VPN proxies and extensions?

 This is an area where people frequently get confused, so let’s first define our terms.

 A proxy (a proxy server to be more correct) is a server that you can connect to, which will make it appear that your computer is physically located somewhere else.
 If you wanted access to geo-blocked content in, say, England, you could connect to a proxy server located in England to bypass the geo-blocking.
-But that’s all a proxy extension does.

 Additionally, some proxies limit the amount of bandwidth you can use without upgrading to a paid (or higher-priced) version.
 Unless you are doing something really simple, with no real ramifications for getting busted doing it, a proxy server is not the best idea.

 If you value your privacy and security, we urge you to only use VPN extensions from the reputable VPN services we recommend.

 If you visit the Chrome Web Store you can find dozens of extensions that claim to give you the ability to unblock websites while protecting your privacy.
-But most of them don’t unblock websites very well, or don’t protect your privacy very well.
+But most of them don’t unblock websites very well.
+Others don’t protect your privacy very well.
 And many do neither well.

 Stay safe when you browse the Web with Chrome.
 You can’t go wrong with any of these top Chrome VPN extensions.